cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

     ...
 ```

-Now we need to update the `ExtendableEar` code so to add a `component` method that returns a tuple with our
+Now we need to update the `ExtendableEar` code, so we add a `component` method that returns a tuple with our
 `ExtendableEarMicrophone`.
-Note that self.components is an attribute inherited of the FlowchemDevice class.
+Note that self.components is of type `list` and an attribute inherited of the FlowchemDevice class.
 This
-attribute contains all components of one specific device that can be access in the API.
+attribute contains all components of one specific device that can be accessed in the API.

 ```python
 ...